-I followed the Sadhu through a trellised gate made up of ancient vines, and adorned with broad leaves and succulent grapes.
+I followed the Sadhu through a trellised gate adorned with ancient vines, broad leaves and succulent grapes.
 “Do you have a name for this gate?”
 I asked.

 He replied, “We call it Karma.
 It is the beginning of the path that leads to where you are now.”

 As the Sadhu spoke, he gestured for me to follow him, which I did.
 I was still enclosed in an atmospheric bubble, so I floated rather than walked.
 When I passed through the gate, for a moment everything became blurry, then the scene before me gradually resolved into an urban area, a city or town, probably the latter because there were pedestrians and cyclists and animal-drawn carts, but none of the large structures one associates with dense urban areas.
 [Initially the buildings resembled those that I had noticed on the perimeter of the Three Gates, but as they came more into focus I saw that many were built in a white-washed adobe style.]